-7 Conclusion
+6 Conclusion

-There is a broad consensus regarding the general need to adjust household incomes for differences in household needs when research involves the distribution of income and living standards in a society.
-The adjustment is achieved by dividing household incomes by equivalence scales, deflators that capture household economies.
+There is broad consensus regarding the adjustment of household incomes via equivalence scales in order to control for household economies when research involves the distribution of income and living standards in a society.
 On the contrary, the modus operandi concerning the weighting of household units is open to debate.
 When a population of differently-sized households is transformed into an artificial equivalent population, two alternative conversion schemes have been advocated: a weighting by household size and by needs.